NiftyLeague/ftso-feed-value-provider/scripts/tickers/README.md

 # Ticker Management Scripts

-This directory contains scripts for managing ticker data and feed generation.
+This directory contains modernized scripts for managing ticker data and feed generation, updated to work with the unified architecture and standardized patterns.

 ## Overview